 Heart Research UK Healthy Heart Tip, written by the Health Promotion and Education Team at Heart Research UK

-To help keep your heart healthy, why not try out some of our Healthy Heart recipes from our website: https://heartresearch.org.uk/heart-research-uk-recipes-2/.
+To help keep your heart healthy, why not try out some of our Healthy Heart recipes: https://heartresearch.org.uk/heart-research-uk-recipes-2/.

 Or have a look through our Healthy Heart cookbook filled with recipes from top chefs, celebrities and food bloggers: https://heartresearch.org.uk/heart-research-uk-cookbook/.

 Why not find out if you’re at risk by measuring your waistline today.
 There are many steps you can take towards a healthier heart.